Using Spanish and French Videos for the Best Comprehensible Input

 Put them together and they will be excited to produce for you.
 Meredith White’s students used their smart phones to describe themselves and another person.
 Some also used Snapchat.
-How fun!
-Click on the link below to see what a sample of her student’s work.
+What a great idea, and so much fun!
+See a sample of her student’s work below.

 What’s better Comprehensible Input than conversation with a native Spanish speaker?
 Videos of native speakers with Spanish subtitles AND overlaid visuals and animation to aid in comprehension, with music and corresponding activities for recycling and repetition of vocabulary and concepts.

 Even better, videos that repeat targeted vocabulary or grammar concepts in context.
 World Language Teacher Heaven!

 Here are some previews of my Spanish One Videos:

 Here are the videos I have been promising you.
 Click on the images below and to the right to see the videos.

 Students need to hear the expression, “ Iba a + infinitivo” many times in context before it becomes part of their working vocabulary.

 Now you have an abundance of videos to use for comprehensible input to add to your teacher tool-bag. 🙂

 If you know of any videos that provide good comprehensible input, make a comment below or on my facebook page!
 And I’d appreciate it if you’d like my Facebook page!

 - We will be talking about classroom management strategies.
 It is impossible to use the target language 90-100% of the time if students aren’t listening and, as a result, many teachers give up on using it, resorting to English and translation, thereby reducing the effectiveness of their instruction.

 - Veteran teachers may find this topic basic and your input is welcome.
 However, classroom management skills need constant honing and require consistency and mental discipline.